easystats/bayestestR/vignettes/readme.md

     -   ROPE &lt; 0.5: likely significant
     -   ROPE &lt; 0.05: definitely significant

-*Note: If you have any advice, opinion or such, we encourage you to let us know by opening an issue or making a pull request.*
+*Note: If you have any advice, opinion or such, we encourage you to let us know by opening an [discussion thread](https://github.com/DominiqueMakowski/bayestestR/issues) or making a pull request.*

 Credits
 =======